bpd1069/saltshaker/README.md

 My own personal collection of salt files and system setup scripts.

+These are used on my everyday dev systems that want all my desktop apps as well as many dev tools installed by default.
+Salt is used to improve portability of the configuration management across a variety of Unix style platforms.

 ### Applying to the local system

-Ensure you have salt installed.
-Then just download this repository somewhere and call the `deploy.sh` script as root.
+Download this repository somewhere and call the `deploy.sh` script as root.

+This will attempt to bootstrap up to a state where salt can be run, then will apply the salt configuration on the localhost.

 You can pass arguments to the deployment script which will be appended to a call to: `salt-call state.apply --state_verbose=false --local` and can be used